osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

 Favorites are grouped into one of the map layers.
 You can [show or hide](../map/point-layers-on-map.md#favorites) Favorites and their [names](../map/point-layers-on-map.md#favorite-and-poi-names) on the map.
-Favorite's [Context menu](../map/map-context-menu.md#favorites--track-points-from-the-group) opens when you select it on the map, there you can find detailed information about chosen point, [edit or delete](../map/map-context-menu.md#add--edit-favorite) it
+Favorite's [Context menu](../map/map-context-menu.md#favorites--track-points-from-the-group) opens when you select it on the map, where you can view detailed information about the selected point, and [edit or delete](../map/map-context-menu.md#add--edit-favorite) it.

 ### Create